Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Cross_lingual_embedding/2020-06-01-Normalized_Word_Embedding_and_Orthogonal_Transform_for_Bilingual_Word_Translation.md

 ---

 This is a brief summary of paper for me to study and arrange for [Normalized Word Embedding and Orthogonal Transform for Bilingual Word Translation.
-Xing, et al. 2015 NAACL](https://www.aclweb.org/anthology/N15-1104/) I read and studied.
+Xing et al. NAACL 2015](https://www.aclweb.org/anthology/N15-1104/) I read and studied.
 {% include MathJax.html %}

 This paper propose handling the inconsistence among the objective function used to learn word vectors (maximum likelihood based on inner product), the distance measurement for word vectors (cosine distance), and the objective function used to learn the linear transform(mean square error).
 Conjecturing this inconsistence may lead to suboptimal estimation for both word vectors and the bilingual transform.